MariaDB4j/MariaDB4j/README.md

 Java developers frequently use pure Java databases such as H2, hsqldb (HyperSQL), Derby / JavaDB for this purpose.
 This library brings the advantage of the installation-free DB approach, while maintaining MariaDB (and thus MySQL) compatibility.

-It was initially developed for use in Mifos, the "Open Source Technology that accelerates Microfinance", see http://mifos.org.
+MariaDB4j was initially developed for use in Mifos, the "Open Source Technology that accelerates Microfinance", see http://mifos.org.
+Coincidentally, OpenMRS the "Open Source Medical Records System" (see http://openmrs.org), another Humanitarian Open Source (HFOSS) project, also uses MariaDB4j (see https://github.com/vorburger/MariaDB4j/pull/1).

 Anything else?
 --------------